Sebazzz/sebazzz.github.io/_posts/2020-11-25-how-to-btt-skr-cr6-installation.md

 I hope this guide has helped you install the Big Tree Tech SKR motherboard on your CR-6.
 If you have any suggestions or remarks, please let me know.

-*If you like to help test an early build of the community firmware for the BTT SKR CR6 board, contact me or drop by [in our Discord](https://discord.gg/RKrxYy3Q9N)*
+*From december 2020 onwards the community firmware for the BTT SKR board [is available on Github](https://github.com/CR6Community/Marlin/releases)*

 *If you like to give me a cup of coffee for all these sleepless nights, [please check this link](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=B7XURY2X39GS6&item_name=CR-6+development&currency_code=EUR).
 I appreciate it!* 😄